If you have any worries about Coronavirus and how it might impact your business then visit our Coronavirus: advice for businesses page.

-- Business premises
+- Business premises;

-- Working from home
+- Working from home;

-- How business rates are calculated
+- How business rates are calculated;

-- Paying business rates
+- Paying business rates;

-- Requesting re-assessment of business rates
+- Requesting re-assessment of business rates;

-- Going to appeal
+- Going to appeal;

-- Rating advisors
+- Rating advisors.

-However, ratepayers who do wish to be represented should be aware that members of the Royal Institute of Chartered Surveyors and the Institute of Revenues Rating and Valuation are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
+It is worth noting that members of the Royal Institute of Chartered Surveyors and the Institute of Revenues Rating and Valuation are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.

 Before choosing your rating advisor, you should check that they have sufficient knowledge and expertise.
 They will need appropriate indemnity insurance.
 Be careful and, if necessary, get further advice before signing a contract.